12 Cute Nail Art Ideas For All Kinds Of New Year's Eve Plans

 Celestial Gems

 A celebration in manicure form, we can’t get enough of Bryony's sparkling gemstone-topped stars.
-Add Ulta Beauty Collection You're a Gem Nail Gems Set, $12, to a basic manicure to add some glitz.
+Add Lottie London’s Nail Gems, £5.95, to a basic manicure to add some glitz.

 AdvertisementADVERTISEMENT

-This might look like your classic French manicure but Iram Shelton has given a timeless look a party makeover by using a pearlescent base color complete with subtle pearl embellishments.
+This might look like your classic French manicure but Iram Shelton has given a timeless look a party makeover by using a pearlescent base colour complete with subtle pearl embellishments.
 So chic.

 Glitter Saturation